NotForProffitt/pyLogger/README.md

 server.bat starts an http server for LAN access of the log file. visit http://\<target ip\>:8000 to access the log file remotely.

 The VBS script exists to stop the two batch scripts from opening command prompts that would betray the existence of the keylogger.

+This exists purely for educational purposes, don't use it to steal other people's information.
+If you do, don't get caught.
+If you do, don't blame me.